READ OUR INTERVIEW WITH AURORA BELOW

-WHAT DO YOU HOPE PEOPLE TAKE FROM YOUR AR?
+WHAT DO YOU HOPE PEOPLE TAKE FROM YOUR ARt?

-I think its impossible to control what reaction artwork invokes for people, because everyone processes things differently, but I think it's really cool that it sexually arouses some people; like for lines on paper to elicit such a strong response very cool.
-I don't really mind whether or not people love it or are offended by it, because any reaction is a good reaction when it comes to artwork; it forces people to ask themselves questions and hopefully delve a little bit deeper then the protection of 'i just hate it', or 'i just like it'.
-Humour is a pretty big part of my work, so I suppose my biggest intention is to lighten the topic of sex and intimacy with a bit of a giggle.
+I think it’s impossible to control what reaction artwork invokes for people because everyone processes things differently but I think it's really cool that it sexually arouses some people; like for lines on paper to elicit such a strong response is very cool.
+I don't really mind whether or not people love it or are offended by it because any reaction is a good reaction when it comes to artwork.
+It forces people to ask themselves questions and hopefully delve a little bit deeper than the protection of 'i just hate it', or 'i just like it'.
+Humour is a pretty big part of my work so I suppose my biggest intention is to lighten the topic of sex and intimacy with a bit of a giggle.

 What has been your experience of being a female in the erotic, sensual & intimate art space?

 I find it incredibly liberating, especially personally.
-My favourite part is how much its allowed me to connect with other femmes through my work; people open up, share stories, experiences, photos and artworks.
-Sometimes you don't get taken seriously, but thats part of being a creative; people will try to make you feel illegitimate.
+My favourite part is how much it has allowed me to connect with other femmes through my work - people open up, share stories, experiences, photos and artworks.
+Sometimes you don't get taken seriously but that’s part of being a creative, people will try to make you feel illegitimate.
 At uni two of my lecturers gave me a really hard time.
-They really discouraged me from doing what I was doing- my work got labelled as offensive and juvenile.
+They really discouraged me from doing what I was doing, my work got labelled as offensive and juvenile.
 I was told that if I didn't 'grow up' and start taking things 'seriously' I would never go anywhere artistically.
-It was blatant sexism; those conversations were incredibly belittling and condescending and to designed to shatter my confidence- I have a very hard time believing those lecturers would have spoken to me like that if I had a dick.
+It was blatant sexism, those conversations were incredibly belittling and condescending and designed to shatter my confidence.
+I have a very hard time believing those lecturers would have spoken to me like that if I had a dick.

 What are your bIGGEST CHALLENGES IN PRODUCING EROTIC ART IN THE social media age?

-What DOES YOUR FAMILY & FRIENDS THINK OF YOUR WORK?
+What DO YOUR FAMILY & FRIENDS THINK OF YOUR WORK?

 You run life drawing classes with Celeste Mountjoy - another female featured in our directory - what sparked this idea??